-Those who will be full-time Practicum II students are required to take the Counselor Preparation Comprehensive Examination (CPCE) that will be offered on the Lewis & Clark campus.
+Those who will be full-time Practicum II students are required to take the Counselor Preparation Comprehensive Examination (CPCE) that will be offered online.
 The test is approximately 4 hours long and will be administered by Lewis and Clark staff.
 Part-time students will work with their advisor on the most appropriate timing to take the CPCE.